K. V. Krishna Rao: Post-Independence

 He participated in the first war against Pakistan in Jammu and Kashmir in 1947–48.
 He was a founder instructor of the National Defence Academy during 1949–51.
 In May 1951, he was selected to attend the Defence Services Staff College (DSSC), Wellington.
 After graduating from DSSC, he was appointed general staff officer grade 2 (GSO2) in the army headquarters, where he served till 1955.
 Selected for the command of a battalion, he commanded the 3rd Battalion The Mahar Regiment in Jammu and Kashmir during 1956–59.
 Thereafter, he served as a general staff officer grade-1 (GSO1) of a division in the Jammu Region during 1960–63.
 He was a member of the faculty of the Defence Services Staff College during 1963–65.
 On 15 March 1965, by then a lieutenant-colonel, he was promoted to acting brigadier and given command of the 114 Infantry Brigade in the forward area of Ladakh during 1965–66, when he dealt with both Chinese and Pakistani threats.
 He was selected to attend the Imperial Defence College (now Royal College of Defence Studies (RCDS)), London in 1967–68.
 He visited Europe, US, Canada and USSR on training assignments.
-On return to India, he was promoted substantive brigadier on 5 January 1968 and was appointed deputy director military operations at army headquarters on 13 February, serving through 1968–69.
+On return to India, he was promoted to substantive brigadier on 5 January 1968 and was appointed deputy director military operations at army headquarters on 13 February, serving through 1968–69.

 On 29 June 1969, he was promoted to the acting rank of major general and commanded the 26 Infantry Division in the Jammu Region during 1969–70, with promotion to substantive major-general on 4 August 1970.
 Thereafter, he commanded the 8 Mountain Division engaged in counterinsurgency operations in Nagaland and Manipur during 1970–72.
 During this period, his division also participated in the Indo-Pakistani War of 1971.
 His division captured the Sylhet Area and liberated North East Bangladesh.

 He was awarded the Param Vishist Seva Medal (the award for distinguished services of the most exceptional order) for displaying outstanding leadership, courage, determination and drive during this War.
 Gen Rao then moved to Western Sector upon his appointment on 1 June 1972 as chief of staff, Western Command.
 He served in this role from 1972 to 1974, during which period disengagement with Pakistani troops was carried out and fresh plans were made against likely adventures by Pakistan.

 On 2 August 1974, Krishna Rao was promoted to the rank of lieutenant general and took over command of the largest corps (XVI Corps) in the Jammu Region.
 In addition, during 1975–76, he was also the chairman of the expert committee constituted by the government on re-organisation and modernisation for future defence of the country.
 Later, he served as deputy chief of army staff at army headquarters during 1978–79.

-Subsequently, he was promoted army commander and served as general officer commanding-in-chief Western Command, then based in Shimla during 1979–81.
+Subsequently, he was promoted to army commander and served as general officer commanding-in-chief Western Command, then based in Shimla during 1979–81.